 Lawyers don’t know beans

 Professional services firms, especially the Big Four auditors, adopted a sales mentality over 20 years ago when they twigged that accountants aren’t natural salespeople.
 Like accountants, lawyers say they didn’t go to school to learn how to sell, and they’re right, which is why many haven’t a clue how to do it and would rather eat ground glass than have to learn.

-Steve Bell is Chief Sales & Marketing Officer with Womble Carlyle Sandridge & Rice LLP, a law firm based in North Carolina.
+Steve Bell is Chief Sales & Marketing Officer with Womble Carlyle Sandridge & Rice LLP, a law firm based in North Carolina (now Womble Bond Dickinson).
 He says Womble Carlyle was already successful at sales even before a formal sales function was created.
 Now, even though the firm’s salespeople have sometimes singlehandedly transformed prospects into clients, he says that “client service largely is the province of lawyers.”

 And that “relationships initiated and advanced by salespeople should be transferred to lawyers as quickly as possible.”
 As Bell says, “Client developers can move on to the creation of new relationships.
 Lawyers can deliver extraordinary client service.”

 While Womble Carlyle’s salespeople have come from banking, accounting and university development, the firm isn’t organized by sector.
 But Bell says, “It seems like a great idea to have professionals who are deep in a specific industry.”

 Professional services firms not only adopted a sales culture two decades ago, they also organized by industry.
 Robert Osborne is General Counsel and a partner with PwC in Canada.
 He says, “The firm’s salespeople are predominantly aligned to our industry and segment teams, although there are some product salespeople in some of our niche solution areas.”